 Ceramic is timeless and classic and will hold up against daily wear and tear.
 It's unlikely a ceramic countertop will chip or break, but keep in mind they’re not indestructible.

 Like the engineered stone, ceramic is easy to clean and prevents any mould or fungal growth

 Another non-absorbent material, acrylic is easy to clean.
 It’s a common vanity countertop material and comes in a range of colours.

+Need help choosing the perfect vanity for your bathroom renovation?
 For specialist advice on choosing the right vanity for your bathroom, speak with one of our friendly staff.
 We’ll help you find the perfect design to fit any budget and bathroom size without compromising on quality.